project-chip/connectedhomeip/examples/light-switch-app/genio/README.md

     ```

--   Once all setup successfullly, you can control the lighting-app device through the
+-   Once all setup successfully, you can control the lighting-app device through the
     Matter Shell on the light-switch-app device.

     ```